jakesower/json-expressions/docs/quick-start.md

 ## Complex Conditions

-Use `$matches` to check multiple properties at once:
+Use `$matchesAll` to check multiple properties at once:

 ```javascript
 const children = [